NATIVE AMERICAN DYES

 yellow, tan, gold, orange, brown from chopped plant

-Goldenrod (Solidago spp)
+Goldenrod (Solidago spp

-dark gold to brown from flower heads; mustard, orange and brown dyes can be obtained from the whole plant
+orange and brown dyes can be obtained from the

 Goldthread (Coptis trifolia